DevMohith/Lost-and-Found/README.md

 This app provides a valuable solution for individuals who have lost items by offering a simple and efficient platform to connect them with people who have found those items.

 ## Features
-1. Create posts for lost and found items – Mohit Tummala.
+1. Create posts for lost and found items – Mohith Tummala.
 2. Searching and Filtering products by location or name, categories – Sriramkumar Raja Natarajan.
 3. Edit and delete features of the post – Neubin Sebastian.
 4. Login and Authentication – Rohit Sardeshmukh.